-EXHIBIT 3: DISTRIBUTIONS FROM ROTH AND TRADITIONAL IRAS
+EXHIBIT 3: DISTRIBUTIONS FROM ROTH AND TRADITIONAL IRAs

-Roth IRA and Traditional IRA
+Roth IRAs and Traditional IRAs

-The 10% early withdrawal penalty will not apply to a distribution, so long as the distribution is for one of the following purposes: • Age 591⁄2 • Qualified higher education expenses
+The 10% early withdrawal penalty will not apply to a distribution, so long as the distribution is for one of the following reasons:

+• Age 591⁄2 • Age 591⁄2

+Qualified higher education expenses

 Qualified first-time home purchase (up to \$10,000 lifetime limit)

 PENALTY-FREE DISTRIBUTIONS Certain substantially equal periodic payments

-• Certain medical expenses in excess of 10% (or 7.5% if account owner or his or her spouse was born before January 2, 1950) of AGI
+or her spouse was born be • Certain medical expenses in excess of 10% (or 7.5% if account owner or his or her spouse was born before January 2, 1950) of AGI

 Certain unemployment expenses

 • IRS levies

-Qualified reservist
+Qualified reservistDisability Qualified reservist

 Disability

 • Death

-Roth IRA
+Roth IRAs

-PENALTY-FREE AND With a Roth IRA, you pay no penalty and no federal taxes on your distribution, so long as you have satisfied the five-year aging requirement (see page 15 of this brochure for details) and your distribution is for one of the following purposes: • Age 591⁄2
+PENALTY-FREE AND With a Roth IRA, you pay no penalty and no federal taxes on your distribution, so long as you have satisfied the five-year aging requirement (see page 15 for details) and your distribution is for one of the following reasons: • Age 591⁄2

 TAX-FREE DISTRIBUTIONS Qualified first-time home purchase (up to \$10,000 lifetime limit)

-Disability
+• Disability

 • Death

-Roth IRA and Traditional IRA
+Roth IRAs and Traditional IRAs

-Qualified Health Savings Account (HSA) rollover [†]
+• Qualified Health Savings Account (HSA) rollover [†]

 ^{}A qualified reservist distribution is made to an individual ordered or called to active duty for at least 180 days.
-Applies to distributions taken-and to individuals called to active duty-after September 11, 2001.
+This applies to distributions taken-and to individuals called to active duty-after September 11, 2001.